qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-compatibility-introductions.md

 * Coordinate Reference System
 * Raster or vector?
 * What is being measured and what are the units?
 * What challenges did you have to overcome to make this data usable?
+For example, did you need to edit the dataset's metadta?
+Change it's file format?

-Please reference or demonstrate the exploratory notebooks you created in previous exercises when introducing your dataset.
+Please reference or demonstrate the exploratory notebook you created in the [Data inspection with JupyterLab](exercises/data-inspection-with-jupyterlab/index.md) exercise and any changes to the data/metadata you made in the [Fix data/metadata issues](exercises/fix-data-metadata-issues.md) exercise when introducing your dataset.

-Take notes about the other team's dataset; you will need them later!
+Take notes about the other team's dataset; you will need them soon!

 ## 🗃️ Add your notes to your team's GitHub repository